expressjs/expressjs.com/astro/src/content/api-reference/en/3x/req-secure.md

 ---
 title: req.secure
 description: Check if a TLS connection is established.
-This is a short-hand for:
+This is a short-hand for
 menuTitle: req.secure
 ---